judsonlmoore/judsonlmoore.com/_posts/product-management/2020-05-15-jira-backlog-organization.md

 ---
 title:			How to organize the Jira backlog and Kanban board
-description:	This methodology takes the stress out of organizing your Jira backlog and Kanban board so that you can focus on what matters: delivering user value.
+description:	This methodology takes the stress out of organizing your Jira backlog and Kanban board so that you can focus on what matters - delivering user value.
 categories:		['product management']
 tags:
   - jira